-What Is The Law Of Diminishing Marginal Product?
+What Is the Law of Diminishing Marginal Product?

-What Is The Law Of Variable Proportions?
+What Is the Law of Variable Proportions?

-It is also known as the Law of Proportionality.
+It is also known as the law of proportionality.
 It is mainly concerned with the changes in output that are observed when there is an increase or decrease in the units of a variable factor.

 This article contains comprehensive information about the concept on the law of diminishing marginal product and the law of variable proportions.
 To learn more, stay tuned to BYJU’S.